 How do OS updates impact apps?

-Operating system (OS) updates are a regular part of the computing world, but they often have implications for the software that rides on top of them.
-New releases bring excitement, but they can also raise some questions.
+OS updates are a regular part of the computing world, but they often have implications for the software that rides on top of them.
+New releases bring excitement, but they can also raise some questions about how they impact app development.

-Many of our clients rightly ask whether an update will impact the functionality of an app they built on a previous OS.
+Many of our clients rightly ask whether OS updates will impact the functionality of an app they built on a previous OS.
 The answer is, generally, “It might!”

 With a new OS release, it’s always wise to review existing code to ensure it’ll work as well as it did when it was first written.
 Our Android and iOS developers share a few challenges a new OS version creates.